The Collapse

 No comment needed

 I had been to East Germany several times, birthplace of my now ex-wife, and home to her huge tribe of relatives (her grandmother had married a widower with three children and had then had three of her own with him, who all, amazingly, survived World War Two, if I remember correctly).
 I had had long conversations with people there, read the local papers, which pretended that everything was fine and all bad things came from the West.
 Every encounter with an East German involved a liturgy of complaints about the absence of goods … not money.
 Things.
-One of my wife’s cousins couldn’t find a replacement car door, for example, because the Five-Year plan that had been agreed to around then didn’t include passenger doors for the Trabants that year.
+One of my wife’s cousins couldn’t find a replacement car door, for example, because the Five-Year Plan that had been agreed to around then didn’t include passenger doors for the Trabants that year.
 Another cried after seeing all the East-German wares like those blue polka-dotted Bürgl earthenware cups and the famous “smoke” figures from the Vogtland region being sold at a Christmas market in Frankfurt on the Main in the west.
 Those goods were not available drüben, over there, at home, in East Germany

 Checkpoint Charlie: a neural point in the world

-Fulfilling shopping was not the only problem.
+Fulfilling shopping experiences were not the only problem.
 A friend had been in the NVA (the National People’s Army) and reported driving around drunken officers all day in decrepit equipment.
 And you could see the degraded barracks, the quiet rejection of Russia and things Russian — most people dislike occupiers, regardless, so don’t think this was just “Communism.”
 People who grew up learning Russian in school hardly speak a word anymore or refuse to.
 At any rate, all of what I saw contradicted the apocalyptic vision of ultra-powerful Eastern Hordes often referenced in western media with glee and with proof by grainy black and white photos.

 One just had to hope that a war would not be necessary to break down that wall…